-It’s often said that India is a country people visit in order to ‘find themselves’, implying that they arrive there lost.
+It’s often said that India is a country people visit in order to “find themselves,” implying that they arrive there lost.
 Well I’m going to counter that cliché because rather than find myself, I began to feel increasingly isolated in India, lifeless and lost.
 This has since made me question why, when we’re feeling alone and want to despair, do we run away from everything that defines us, and everyone who has ever given us comfort?

-It was only when the plane touched down in New Delhi airport that the grave implications of my naivety began to dawn on me.
+It was only when the plane touched down in the New Delhi airport that the grave implications of my naivety began to dawn on me.
 Life isn’t all fun and games.
-It’s as much about downs as it is about ups, and in fact without the downs, there would be no ups.
+It’s as much about downs as it is about ups, and without the downs, there would be no ups.
 It’s all relative.
 But it was too late for this realisation – I had to deal with the situation I had gotten myself into, and carry on with the conviction that I would soon be swept away by the ‘ultimate’ experience known to backpackers.

-I was in India for two weeks, only really because my flight to Malaysia went via the subcontinent and I thought it a shame to miss the opportunity to visit it.
-When I did finally arrive in Malaysia according to schedule, I felt no different from when I’d arrived in India.
-Where was this vibrant, exhilarating traveller-lifestyle the ‘gap years’ all bragged about?
-I hadn’t found it and I felt I had persevered and was becoming anxious of wasting the summer on a ‘project’ from which I felt I wasn’t gaining.
+I was in India for two weeks, only because my flight to Malaysia went via the subcontinent and I thought it a shame to miss the opportunity to visit it.
+When I finally arrived in Malaysia according to schedule, I felt no different from when I’d arrived in India.
+Where was this vibrant, exhilarating traveller-lifestyle the gap years all bragged about?
+I hadn’t found it though I had persevered.
+I was anxious that I was wasting the summer on a ‘project’ from which I felt I wasn’t gaining.

 After just two nights of roaming about Kuala Lumpur and trying, but failing to meet other travellers, I flew home.

-And now for the crème de la crème of the plot – two weeks later, after relentlessly beating myself up for ‘giving up’ and ‘failing,’ I broke the bank and flew back out to KL!
+And now for the crème de la crème of the plot – two weeks later, after relentlessly beating myself up for “giving up” and “failing,” I broke the bank and flew back out to Kuala Lumpur!
 So I write this now having spent another two months travelling from Malaysia to Thailand, Laos, Cambodia and then back into Thailand.
 By the end of summer, I considered not coming home.
 My transformation was surreal.

 It was a tremulous summer, in which some would say I made mistakes, but I don’t believe in mistakes.
-As it says on my ‘inspiration’-themed calendar, ‘There is no such thing as a mistake if you can learn from it.’
+As it says on my inspiration-themed calendar, “There is no such thing as a mistake if you can learn from it.”